 For additional information on Canada’s credit unions, visit canadascreditunions.ca.

-Both Mrs. CBB and I discussed joining a credit union because of the system’s commitment, dedication, community involvement and giving back to their members.
+Both Mrs. CBB and I discussed joining a credit union because of the system’s commitment, dedication, community involvement, and giving back to its members.

 Thanks for reading, and thanks to the representative for explaining how a credit union works.

 I highly suggest reading this Community & Economic Impact Report to learn more about Canada’s Credit Unions.

 Do you belong to a Canadian Credit Union?